Monty Don reveals the exact moment you should be cutting back your lavender - and you’ll need to act fast

 (Image credit: Future PLC/Polly Eltes)

-It's best to avoid a 'hard' prune, as lavender doesn't respond well to it.
+However, it’s important to show restraint when completing this essential gardening task, and it’s best to avoid a 'hard' prune, as lavender doesn't respond well to it.
 A hard prune is where you cut the majority of the plant right back.
-So, if you're just learning how to grow lavender, remember that with young plants that you should go as gentle as possible until it's more established.
+So, if you're just learning how to grow lavender, remember that with young plants you should go as gentle as possible until it's more established.

 Exterior of house showing corner bifold doors leading out onto garden with lavender plants